yahya94812/Operating-System/Linux/3_shell_and_other_basics.md

 * sudo will logs the command not su

 ```
-    # This would prompt for root password and switch you to root usermode
+    # This would prompt for user(should be in sudo group) password and switch you to root usermode
     $ su -

     # To perform a command as superuser (if allowed in sudoers list)